ChrisWhealy/speech_reinforcement/README.md

 # Speech Reinforcement Calculator

-The web page was written as an exercise in getting a Web Assembly program (originally written in Rust) to interact with the JavaScript coding running in a browser.
+The Web page was written as an exercise in getting a Web Assembly program (originally written in Rust) to interact with the JavaScript coding running in a browser.

 ## Architecture